pawlowskaanna/sandbox-sql/03-restricting-and-storing-data/README.md

 </br>
 :roller_coaster: TASK: </br>
-Envelope printing restricts the addressee field to 16 characters.
+Envelope printing restricts the address field to 16 characters.
 Ideally, the addressee field contains employees’ FIRST_NAME and LAST_NAME values separated by a single space.
 When the combined length of an employee’s FIRST_NAME and LAST_NAME exceeds 15 characters, the addressee field should contain their formal name.
 An employee’s formal name is made up of the first letter of their FIRST_ NAME and the first 14 characters of their LAST_NAME. </br>
 You are required to retrieve a list of FIRST_NAME and LAST_NAME values and formal names for employees where the combined length of FIRST_NAME and LAST_NAME exceeds 15 characters.
 </br>